FoodStandardsAgency/Governance/README.md

 ### Removal of access
 On resignation of employment, team maintainers, will undertake a risk assessment and determine whether existing access rights of an individual should be reviewed or reduced whilst working their notice period.

-On completion of a project the project owner/sponsor will need to make a decision on;
+On completion of a project the project owner/sponsor will need to make a decision on:
 - Which contractors still require access and for how long
 - What staff require access and for how long

 Team members that no longer have a business requirement to access the information within a project or team should be removed at the earliest opportunity and informed that they no longer have access to those teams, repositories or the organisation.

 ### Monitoring system access
-Systems will be monitored to detect deviation from the Access Control Policy and record events to provide evidence in case of security incidents.
+The service will be monitored to detect deviation from the this policy and record events to provide evidence in case of security incidents.

 The system administrator does not have the authority to decide who should have access to what information.
 This is a business decision and is the responsibility of the project and/or the team maintainer.